AssemblyScript/website/src/stdlib/globals.md

   Tests if a 32-bit or 64-bit float is finite, that is not `NaN` or +/-`Infinity`.

 * ```ts
-  function parseInt(str: string, radix?: i32): i64
+  function parseInt(str: string, radix?: i32): f64
   ```
-  Parses a string to a 64-bit integer.
-Returns `0` on invalid inputs.
+  Parses a string representing an integer to an f64 number Returns `NaN` on invalid inputs.

+  Type-specific variants of `parseInt` are available separately:
+  * `F32.parseInt` to parse to a 32-bit float.
+  * `I8.parseInt` to parse to a signed 8-bit integer, respectively `U8.parseInt` if unsigned.
+  * `I16.parseInt` to parse to a signed 16-bit integer, respectively `U16.parseInt` if unsigned.
+  * `I32.parseInt` to parse to a signed 32-bit integer, respectively `U32.parseInt` if unsigned.
+  * `I64.parseInt` to parse to a signed 64-bit integer, respectively `U64.parseInt` if unsigned.

 * ```ts
   function parseFloat(str: string): f64